convox/convox/docs/guides/agents.md

           - 8125/udp
           - 8126

-> Agents will listen on the IP address of the underlying instance.
-This means that you can not deploy
+> Agents will listen on the IP address of the underlying [Instance](../reference/app/primitives/instance.md).
-> two agents on the same Rack that listen on the same port.
+> This means that you can not deploy two Agents on the same Rack that listen on the same port.

-Each Service will have the IP of its instance available in the `INSTANCE_IP` environment variable.
+Each [Process](../reference/app/primitives/process.md) will have the IP address of its [Instance](../reference/app/primitives/instance.md) available in the `INSTANCE_IP` environment variable.

-In the example above, other Services can communicate with the `telemetry` agent running on its instance using the following endpoints:
+In the example above, any [Process](../reference/app/primitives/service.md) on the same Rack can communicate with the `telemetry` Agent running on its [Instance](../reference/app/primitives/instance.md) using the following endpoints:

 * `udp://$INSTANCE_IP:8125`
 * `tcp://$INSTANCE_IP:8126`